-- Baker Dearing Educational Trust.
-Information on University Technical Colleges. - Career Development Institute.
-The Career Development Institute is the single UK-wide professional body for everyone working in the fields of careers education, career information, advice and guidance, career coaching, career consultancy and career management.
-It offers affiliate and individual membership to schools which includes free CPD webinars, regular digital newsletters, a quarterly magazine, online networking groups and training at a preferential rate. - Career Development Institute Framework for careers, employability, and enterprise education.
-A framework of learning outcomes to support the planning, delivery and evaluation of careers, employability and enterprise education for children and young people. - Career Development Institute Careers Guidance in Schools and Colleges: A Guide to Best Practice in Commissioning Independent Career Guidance Services.
-This guide provides practical advice, information and templates to help schools commission independent and impartial personal careers guidance for pupils. - UK Register of Career Development Professionals.
+- UK Register of Career Development Professionals.
 The single national point of reference for ensuring and promoting the professional status of career practitioners. - Quality in Careers Standard.
 The Quality in Careers Standard in the national quality award for careers education, information, advice, and guidance. - Find an Apprenticeship.
 Search and apply for an apprenticeship in England. - LMI for All.
 An online data portal, which connects and standardises existing sources of high quality, reliable labour market information (LMI) with the aim of informing careers decisions.
 This data is made freely available via an Application Programming Interface (API) for use in websites and applications. - Not Going to Uni.
 A resource providing options and advice on alternatives to University. - STEM Ambassadors.
 A nationwide network of over 30,000 volunteers from a wide range of employers, who engage with young people to provide stimulating and inspirational informal learning activities in both school and non-school settings - Studio Schools Trust.
 The organisation that unites all Studio Schools, acting as a linking point between Studio Schools, enabling the sharing of best practice as well as providing advice and curriculum support. - Unistats.
 The official website for comparing UK higher education course data.
 The site includes information on university and college courses, Teaching Excellence and Student Outcomes Framework (TEF) ratings, student satisfaction scores from the National Student Survey, employment outcomes and salaries after study and other key information for prospective students. - Your Daughter's Future.
-A careers toolkit for parents.
+A careers toolkit for parents. - Guide to Modern Work Experience support for the CEC Guidance and support from the Careers and Enterprise Company on work experience - Understanding how to embed progressive employer encounters and work experience CEC Guide This resource is part of a comprehensive set of guidance designed to help Establish a sustainable and strategic approach to careers leadership, Develop a progressive and responsive careers provision that meets the needs of all learners, Evaluate your careers provision and plan for impact.